persistentsystems/terraform-azurerm/services/frontdoor/policy/base/v1/README.md

 ## Inputs

 The input structure is fairly long and it's probably easier to directly look at variables.tf and main.tf as the module doesn't do much other than unwrap the lists into blocks.
+The module does allow you to specify the rules as lists of objects which makes for easier configuration and manipulation of rulesets for different environments.

 ## Ouputs
 - id - WAF policy ID